 What are their colors, their staples in décor?
 Try not to go with fads of the day, but take your style and what is classic and make it your brand.
 When you do this your post will never go out of style.
 Here is an example of what is “classic.”

-For Christmas you can always count on the colors red and green.
-Berries, pine cones, natural leaves or branches, ribbon, and simple ornaments are perfect!
+For Christmas, you can always count on the colors red and green.
+Berries, pine cones, natural leaves or branches, ribbons, and simple ornaments are perfect!
 If you use these simple props to style within your own aesthetic, it will be beautiful.

-1. Leave holiday props out of the process shots.
 You don’t need Christmas berries when mixing flour, or pouring in chocolate chips.
-Instead use your natural baking ingredients as the props.
-Measuring cups, egg shells, etc. are props that never go out of style.
+Instead, use your natural baking ingredients as the props.
+Measuring cups, eggshells, etc. are props that never go out of style.
 AND this will give you the ability to post these photos on social media all year round.

-3. If you choose to have your featured image a holiday photo, return after the holiday has passed and change it out to a non-holiday photo.
-This will ensure that as readers browse your website they are not mislead into thinking this recipe is only a holiday recipe.
+If you choose to have your featured image a holiday photo, return after the holiday has passed and change it out to a non-holiday photo.
+This will ensure that as readers browse your website they are not misled into thinking this recipe is only a holiday recipe.

 Creating evergreen content will not only improve your readership and SEO, but it will also save you so much time and work on updating your old posts in the long run.
 Try it out starting this holiday season!